Family Constellation TherapyJun 30, 2022

 Ande: Hello, Avaiya family.
 I'm Ande Anderson.
 My partner Ike Allen and I are teachers, mentors and the co-owners of Avaiya University.
 Avaiya is a creator of over a thousand books, films, Free Holistic Medicine Courses Online, teachings and other supportive resources.
 Thank you so much for joining us.

 Our fellow teacher Dr. Ameet Aggarwal is back with us today to talk about trauma, inflammation, ancestral pain and healing emotions.
-Voted one of the top 43 therapists worldwide, Dr. Ameet helps you heal the root cause of mood problems and physical illness by focusing on healing personal trauma and negative beliefs, your ancestral trauma and your biology.
+Voted one of the top 43 therapists worldwide, Dr. Ameet helps you heal the root cause of mood problems and physical illness by focusing on healing personal trauma and negative beliefs, your ancestral holistic trauma healing and your biology.
 He combines naturopathic and functional medicine, Gestalt psychotherapy, EMDR, family constellations and homeopathy to help you heal your mind and body together.

 Welcome back to Avaiya, Dr. Ameet.